Dexter47/NGSAIEditor/README.md

   Not every exception is handled, it may and will crash if you don't use the expected values (TO-DO).

   # Thanks
-  Special thanks to [@PatricNox](https://github.com/PatricNox) for being just as awesome as he is and being an exceptional friend-for-all-times, workmate and leader.
+  Special thanks to [@PatricNox](https://github.com/PatricNox) for being just as awesome as he is and being an exceptional friend-for-all-times, workmate and leader :simple_smile: